Grilled Rack of Lamb

 two racks of lamb just grilled

-For more of our favorite grilling recipes, make sure to check out these posts:
+Loving this grilled rack of lamb?
+For more of my favorite grilling recipes, make sure to check out these posts:

 Print